ShivamSharma13/research-utility-scripts/README.md

 # ResearchScripts
-The repository has multiple scripts in R &amp; Python that I have used during my PhD to perform certain analysis in the broad area of human population genetics, health disparities and NGS data analysis.
+The repository has multiple scripts in R &amp; Python that I have used during my PhD to perform certain analysis in the broad area of human population genetics, health disparities, and NGS data analysis.

 ## Here is a brief summary of these scripts: